wadephillips/software2/README.md

 .checkForOverlappingAppointment() .
 This method throws an exception if any of a number of conditions are not met when an appointment is created or edited.
 Exceptions are caught and displayed to the user as an alert.
 - Prevent entering non-existent or or invalid customer data -
-- Prevent entering an incorrect username and password -
+- Prevent entering an incorrect username and password -   This is handled by a try/catch block in calendar.controllers .LoginController.submitLogin() .
+An unknown username or mismatched username and password combinations cause an Exception to be thrown.
+The Exception is caught and the Exceptions's message is displayed to the user as an error above the login field.
 ### G
 ### H
 ### I